 The officiant or minister asks the groom and bride about their intent on marriage.
 The question is usually phrased: "(Groom/Bride) do you choose (Bride/Groom) to be your (wife/husband), companion and friend, and do you promise to love (her/him), respect (her/him) and accept (her/him) as your equal through all of the changing circumstances of your life together?
 If so, say, 'I do'."

 The officiant or the minister asks the congregation to bestow their blessings to the groom and bride as a couple.
 The officiant or minister asks them, "Do all of you give your blessing to this marriage?
 If so, say 'we do'"

 This follows after the vows immediately.
-Each of the couple take his/her turn in placing a ring on his/her partner's finger.
+Each of the couple takes his/her turn in placing a ring on his/her partner's finger.
 The ring is placed on the finger next to the pinkie, the ring finger.
-The ring bearer carries these rings, but sometimes the best man is the one responsible of safekeeping them.
+The ring bearer carries these rings, but sometimes the best man is the one responsible for safekeeping them.

 The officiant or minister pronounces the couple as husband and wife.
 A few words of final advice or congratulations are spoken then the officiant or minister makes the final statement, "You may now kiss the bride."

 The newlyweds are presented to the congregation by the officiant or minister, thus making the wedding official and known to all.